invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 Right cross break
 ^^^^^^^^^^^^^^^^^
-- His right hand is connected to her right hand.
+- His right hand is connected to her right hand, i.e. handshake hold.
 - After he right steps back and returns to standing position, instead of left stepping forward, he left steps back as the woman right steps back with his connected arm bent at the elbow for tension.